Santiago026/Data-Science-Foundations-using-R-Specialization/The Data Scientist's Toolbox/Week 1/6 Module 1 Quiz/Module 1 Quiz.md

 ## Question 2
 Why are we using R for the course track?
 Select all that apply.

--R has a nice IDE, Rstudio
+- R has a nice IDE, Rstudio
--Packages are easy to install and "play nicely" together -R allows object oriented programming
+- Packages are easy to install and "play nicely" together
+- R allows object oriented programming
--R is the best cloud computing language
+- R is the best cloud computing language

 Answers:
 R has a nice IDE, Rstudio